Jyonn/SmartDjango/README.md

 ## Installation

 ```
-pip install SmartDjango
+pip install smartdjango
 ```

-The latest version is `3.5.1`, building on 29th Oct, 2019.
-It requires `Django >= 2.2.5`.
+The latest version is `4.2.1`, building on Aug, 2025.
+It supports the latest django 5.

 ## Hints